axvr/axvr.io/docs/ascribe/comparison/index.md

   [#31](https://github.com/sgur/vim-editorconfig/issues/33) and
   [#33](https://github.com/sgur/vim-editorconfig/issues/31).

-### Benefits of ConstConf
+### Benefits of Ascribe

 - Some settings are enforced; even if an extension doesn't yet exist (enforced through Git, since it uses the `.gitattributes` file).
-- ConstConf extensions are significantly simpler, quicker and easier to write than EditorConfig extensions.
+- Ascribe extensions are significantly simpler, quicker and easier to write than EditorConfig extensions.
 - You probably already have `.gitattributes` file your repository.
 - File pattern rules are the same as those used in `.gitignore` files.